|Management Approach||We believe that our success is directly linked to the communities we serve.|

 |EU22||Number of people displaced||Displacement is very rare.
 See EU20 above.|

-Employees who are likely to be involved in business dealings with foreign officials, oversee third parties acting on behalf of the company in a foreign country or who travel to foreign countries on company business; receive comprehensive training on Foreign Corrupt Practices Act compliance and other anti-bribery provisions.
+Employees who are likely to be involved in business dealings with foreign officials, who oversee third parties acting on behalf of the company in a foreign country or who travel to foreign countries on company business, receive comprehensive training on Foreign Corrupt Practices Act compliance and other anti-bribery provisions.

-Duke Energy’s EthicsLine is an independent service for employees and others to seek guidance on ethical, legal or policy issues or to report suspected misconduct.
-The following table shows annualized Duke Energy statistics for 2012, and comparisons to other companies using similar reporting tools.
-Approximately 24% of the reports received in 2012 were substantiated.
+Duke Energy's EthicsLine is an independent service for employees and others to seek guidance on ethical, legal or policy issues or to report suspected misconduct.
+The following table shows annualized Duke Energy statistics for 2015, and comparisons to other companies using similar reporting tools.
+Approximately 20 percent of the reports received in 2015 were substantiated.